OpenISS/openiss-dockerfiles/README.md

 # OpenISS Graphical and ML Dockerfiles

-For teaching, learnding, and HPC research.
+For teaching, learnding, and HPC research as well as OpenISS deployments.

+Use X11 versions to check if your graphics pipeline works between your host OS and the container, especially Windows.
 Use OpenGL versions primarily for graphics rendering.
 Use CUDA versions primarily for ML stuff.

 The containers provided here are possible starter sample containers that extend existing ones with samples preloaded or build new ones.
 Some are very simple and basic, while others are more complete.
-Feel free to choose any applicable ones.
+Feel free to choose any applicable ones and extend them.

 There is a choice of either building a container locally using its `Dockerfile` script or pulling pre-built images from DockerHub or GHCR, whichever is faster.